KevinMcD25/MIS352GroupKEAH/README.md

 " Can You Make me a Bootstrap for a home page "

 " Can you give me a rustic font "

+"What would the code for an interactive map look like in HTML?"